Chesapeake Bay Cruise With American

 Heidi & the walking tour guide in Annapolis. * Photo: Heidi Sarna

-While touring today’s quiet and unassuming Yorktown, we learned about the decisive 1781 battle that took place there between the American Patriots, led by George Washington with help from Marquis de Lafayette and French troops, against the British Army.
+While touring today’s quiet and unassuming Yorktown, we learned about the decisive 1781 battle that took place there between the American Patriots, led by George Washington with help from Marquis de Lafayette and French troops, and the British Army.
 Our guide showed us the towering Victory Monument commemorating that historic battle, which ended the Revolutionary War.

 Chesapeake Bay Cruise With American Cruise Lines visits the Victory Monument in Yorktown